-Overall performance is evaluated as per above mentioned parameters and individuals are rated accordingly from 1 (highest) to 6 (lowest).
+Overall performance is evaluated as per above mentioned parameters and individuals are rated accordingly from 1 (highest)

+to 6 (lowest).
 Increment is linked with the rating employees receive during the performance evaluation process.
+Increments are only applicable for ratings which are linked with growth i.e. 1-4 rating.

 A discussion of the measures the bank will, in general, implement to adjust remuneration in the event that performance metrics are weak.